Showing posts with label 1996. Show all posts

 Getting around is brilliantly easy using a grid layout for soldiers, enemies, and objects.
 Just select the soldier, and the screen changes to show all possible tiles that can be reached within the turn.
 Unlike in Space Crusade, walking doesn't need to be performed in one go, as you can move again later.
 This means you could move, shoot, and leggit (depending on how many action points remain).
 It's also worth noting that our soldiers need to walk around the team members during this action; you can't merely stride over a taken tile.

 Each man (and two women) has their own skills and strengths, which should be taken into account before arming or positioning.
 Each person is different; for example, Hooper has tremendous strength, so I have him take point.
-Roxy has high agility with increased movements for each turn.
+Roxy has agility, with more movement on each turn.
 Dorian is expendable, but he is good at chucking grenades.
-Also, this approach applies to the cargo boxes you find along your travels - inside are grenades, scanners, health packs, or better weapons like flamethrowers, assault rifles, and more.
+Also, this approach applies to the cargo boxes you find along your travels - inside are grenades, scanners, health packs, or better weapons like flamethrowers, assault rifles, etc.

 Remember, check the character's stats.
 Put the right weapons in the right hands...